Fired IT employee offered to help unlock school's Google account for $200K

 She also filed a discrimination lawsuit against the school, claiming that Williams, who is black and had been with ACE since 2007, was being retaliated against for complaining to supervisors that the "racial climate was uncomfortable."
 Before he was terminated, Williams was told that he would have to move from the Chicago area to Indiana to maintain employment.
 But Frederick said he refused because he was under a joint custody agreement with his daughter's mother and was unable to relocate.

-Frederick said the requested $200,000 compensation was meant to settle the discrimination case and was not a form of blackmail.
+Frederick said the requested $200,000 compensation was meant to settle the discrimination case and was not a form of a financial shakedown.

 "Mr. Williams didn't do anything intentional to them," Frederick added.